Managing stress as we enter a second lockdown

 - ACCEPTANCE – COVID-19 will add to our feeling of not having much control over our lives at the moment.
 If we try to accept there are some things we can’t change then it can free our minds to focus on what we can have influence over.
 For instance, our ways of working may mean we are more isolated but that doesn’t stop us from organising a virtual lunch break with colleagues to catch up.

-At Working Mindset our Managing your Mental Health during the Coronavirus Crisis workshop covers the topic of stress and gives additional practical solutions on how to help staff and individuals combat the damaging effects.
+At Working Mindset our Managing your Mental Health during Uncertain Times workshop covers the topic of stress and gives additional practical solutions on how to help staff and individuals combat the damaging effects.